ane/ane.github.io/_drafts/start-once-software.md

     wouldn't be surprised if it comes with the benefit of more speed, it may be a good idea even for large datasets (e.g. half a terabyte in size).
 [^2]: Facebook uses the term "online" when describing Flow
-[^3]: Yes, I know REPLs have been around since the eighties, but this isn't the
+[^3]: Yes, I know REPLs have been around since the eighties, but this isn't
-    same thing.
+    exactly the same thing.
 [^4]: They aren't *exactly* the same thing.
 Since I'm talking about computer
     programs performing some kind of data analysis, and mentioning the Chinese room experiment, I realize that I'm opening a massive can of worms; the